Here we are, Rush Limbaugh and the gang at the EIB's Southern Command, executing broadcast excellence on the fastest three hours of media.

 Now, this reminds me of Florida 2000.

-Remember to Florida 2000?
+Remember Florida 2000?

-Trump literally plain loads of Democrat Party lawyers flew into this state to try to get involved.
+Literally plane loads of Democrat Party lawyers flew into this state to try to get involved.

-They just, they just can't help but cheat.
+They just can't help but cheat.

 They just can't help it.

-Oprah Winfrey's recent campaign swing with Democrat presidential hopeful Barack Obama greeted with wild cheers and record breaking crowds.
+Oprah Winfrey's recent campaign swing with Democrat presidential hopeful Barack Obama, greeted with wild cheers and record-breaking crowds.

-It was not a record breaking.
+It was not a record-breaking crowd.

-It might have been a Democrat record breaking crowd, but it wasn't a record breaking crowd.
+It might have been a Democrat record-breaking crowd, but it wasn't a record-breaking crowd.

-You heard, Rachel, I drew 29,000 people at their football stadium in uh 2000.
+You heard, Rachel, I drew 29,000 people at the Anti-Football Stadium in 2000.

 Many are sounding off on her website.